Where to Stay in Miami Before a Cruise

 Protect sleep and the cruise morning

-Use this when the flight timing makes a beach or long dinner plan unrealistic.
+Use this when the flight timing makes a beach transfer or long dinner plan unrealistic.

 - Use EB Hotel Miami Airport when the arrival is too late for a city night.